Donald Trump’s Kim summit yo-yo

 However he remains inexperienced and unsure, leaving him vulnerable to manipulation by those around him, and with a need to justify himself on occasions when he has no need to do so.

-The result is that though he senses that he is drifting into a summit with Kim Jong-un unprepared, he doesn’t know how to call it off, with the result that his attempt to call it off, instead of resulting in the summit being called off, has instead only managed to damage his leverage in advance of it.
+The result is that though he senses that he is drifting into a summit with Kim Jong-un for which he is unprepared, he doesn’t know how to postpone it or call it off, with the result that his attempt to call it off, instead of resulting in the summit being called off, has instead only managed to damage his leverage in advance of it.

 Donald Trump remains fortunate in one thing.
 Asian leaders who have met with him have responded positively to the warmth of his personality and like him.
 They also understand that he is an amateur.
 For that reason they are prepared to overlook and pardon mistakes from him that they would never have tolerated if they had been made by his arrogant and aloof predecessor, Barack Obama.